xxie24/camilladsp-usb-dac-crossover/README.md

  - If your service runs as a different user than `xxie`, update `WorkingDirectory=` and the config path accordingly.

 ## Create the 2-DAC playback device (`convert4`)

+If you already did **Quick Start step 4**, you can skip this section; it explains what the generated ALSA config does.

 To feed **two separate USB DACs** from one application (CamillaDSP), create a single 4-channel ALSA playback device. `gen_asound_multi.py` generates an `/etc/asound.conf` that exposes: